As an attorney, you’re paid to be an excellent communicator. But are you as effective when it comes to social media marketing for law firms?

 In addition to using LinkedIn for you as a professional, you can also create a LinkedIn page for your law firm to enhance its persona online (this guide to law firm LinkedIn pages can help).

-While Twitter is less common for law firms to use in a professional context it offers some unique benefits for busy legal professionals:
+Twitter is a slightly less common social media platform for law firms—with 30% of firms indicating that they maintain a presence on it.
+But it does offer some unique benefits for busy legal professionals:

 - It’s concise.
 As a microblogging social media platform, Twitter limits your tweets to a character count of 280—forcing you to stay succinct.